Here are the top kitchen sinks that boast great style, functionality and durability.

 – Over time, it will develop a patina, which can be a drawback for homeowners who want an unchanging surface.

-Hands down, one of the most popular kitchen sink materials is stainless steel.
+Hands down, one of the best sink materials is stainless steel.
 Resistant to both heat and stains, a stainless steel kitchen sink offers a surprising number of finish and style options.

 It is also available at different price points to suit any budget.
 The gauge, or thickness of material you choose for a stainless steel sink will be a deciding factor in the total price.
 Sink sizing and how its mounted will also come into play.